 Insurance cover for your dog

-If the unexpected happens, MORE THAN dog insurance is here to help.
-Choose from our 4 cover levels to find the right cover for your dog.
+MORE THAN dog insurance has four cover levels to choose from, so you can find the perfect cover for your four-legged friend.